 Active prep time: 40 minutes

 - 1 Tbsp. organic unrefined coconut oil

-- 1 Tbsp. organic cocoa butter (I prefer the wafers!)
+- 1 Tbsp. organic cocoa butter which is roughly 5 wafers.

 - 1 Tbsp. beeswax (I prefer the pastilles!)

 - 5 drops organic fresh ginger essential oil

 - 1 drop organic cinnamon leaf essential oil